 In this open-plan design, the white décor and parts of the furniture are highlighted by bright turquoise and green touches, making the room fresh, bright and cheery.

-The space is small, but family-friendly, with a colour matching table one side of the kitchen and a child-friendly living and play area at the other.
+This open-plan space is small, but family-friendly, with a colour-matching table on one side of the open-plan kitchen and a child-friendly living and play area on the other.

 Any child would love drawing and writing on them and it will keep them entertained for hours!
 Space is certainly utilised to its fullest in the kitchen area, by having the sink inset into the central island, practical for both washing up and for the kids to wash their hands before lunch.

-This room is very well zoned and provides a great practical space for all the family to be, with plenty of room for play.
+This room is very well zoned and the different zones provide a great practical space for all the family to be, with plenty of room for play.

 3. Small kitchen living room combo – Fresh

-4. Small open kitchen design – Dark accents
+4. Small open-plan kitchen design – Dark accents

 The dark mahogany flooring adds a rich warmth and colour to the room and although minimal, this room has everything you could need as a young couple or small family today.